MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-resource-group-deployment-v2.md

 <!-- :::editable-content name="helpMarkDown"::: -->
 Specifies the template parameters to override.

-To view the template parameters in a grid, click on `...` next to the Override Parameters textbox.
+To view the template parameters in a grid, click on `...` next to the override parameters textbox.
 This feature requires that CORS rules are enabled at the source.
 If the templates are in the Azure storage blob, reference this string to enable CORS, or type the template parameters to override in the textbox.

 Example: `-storageName fabrikam -adminUsername $(vmusername) -adminPassword (ConvertTo-SecureString -String '$(password)' -AsPlainText -Force) -azureKeyVaultName $(fabrikamFibre)`.